 Our Networking Industry Event was a huge success!
 Thank you to corporate attendees who rubbed shoulders with our students and brought us up to speed on the trends in this fast-paced and rapidly evolving industry.

-The IT industry is driven by change, specifically new and better technology that keep this industry moving at a fast pace.
-Therefore, IT professionals need to be well-versed in the latest trends and technologies to keep their skill sets relevant in the job market and beyond.
-Brighton College alumni Simon Shargool spoke to how upgrading his skills at Brighton College helped him attain the right certifications to re-enter the industry.
-Many of our students may already be working or have worked in this industry, but need to bring their skills up to date.
+The IT industry is driven by change, specifically new and better technology that keeps this industry moving at a fast pace.
+IT professionals need to be well-versed in the latest trends and technologies to keep their skill sets relevant in the current job market and beyond.
+Brighton College alumni Simon Shargool spoke to how upgrading his skills by taking Information Technology at Brighton College helped him attain the right certifications to re-enter the industry.
+Many of our students may already be working or have worked in this industry, but need to bring their skills up-to-date.
 As a vocational college, we can help students prepare to enter or re-enter the industry with the skills and certifications that they need.

-Who is the successful IT professional?
+What makes a successful IT professional?
 Training and proper qualifications are one thing, but what else do companies look for when recruiting?
 Deskside manner is just as important as the technical skills that you bring to the position, says Dean Sanderson from Logic Computer Services.
 Why?
-A client driven business needs people who can build relationships and relate to clients.
+A client-driven business needs people who can build relationships and relate to clients.